 Equipped with lingering online access to university library resources, I started to research the psychology of mattering.
 I quickly found that to understand anything about mattering is to understand something about meaning.

-I was the research lead for a project by The Being Academy.
+I was the research lead for a project by The Being Academy in 2019.
 I provided the designer with a perspective on positive psychology research and behavioral health interventions, and was also involved in playtest survey design.

 “A smart platform that allows caregivers to transform spaces through light, color, sounds, and visuals, turning any environment into a place where older adults living with dementia can focus, engage, and relax.”